It’s a Tougher Job Market for Millennials

 What’s the Job Outlook for Millennials?

-Why are Millennials (the 20-something generation) finding it so hard to get full-time jobs?.
-Thanks to Obamacare, minimum wage laws and a host of other issues, the Millennials are quickly becoming known as “the new lost generation.”
+Why are Millennials (the 20-something generation) finding it so hard to get full-time jobs?
+Thanks to changes in healthcare benefits, minimum wage laws and a host of other issues, the Millennials are quickly becoming known as “the new lost generation.”
 Only about one third of them have full-time jobs (the lowest in more than 40 years) and the unemployment rate for this group is more than twice the national average.

 Employers no longer have confidence in an economy that continues to threaten their ability to grow businesses and make profits.
 So, they’re letting go of the least skilled workers, and these are typically younger people (Millennials).